highfem/tqdne/README.md

 You can find the weight files for the trained generative waveform model (GWM) on [Zenodo](https://zenodo.org/records/14017182), under the `weights` folder.

+## Contributing

+Contributions in the form of pull requests are more than welcome.

+In order to contribute:

+1) Clone `tqdne` and install `uv` from [here](https://docs.astral.sh/uv/).
+2) create a new branch locally `git checkout -b feature/my-new-feature` or `git checkout -b issue/fixes-bug`,
+3) Install all dependencies using: `uv sync --all-extras`
+4) Install `pre-commit` (which we use for auto-formatting and checking/linting code) using: `pre-commit install`
+5) implement your contribution,
+6) submit a PR 🙂

 ## Acknowledgements

 Some Python code has been adapted from the following repositories: